razzius/weave/README.md

     (docker build -q .)
 ```

+After starting docker, open http://localhost:5000/admin/verificationtoken/ and enter `local`
+as the username and password, and you should see an empty list of verification tokens.

-To build and debug a docker image:
+As a useful snippet, here's how to build and debug a docker image:

 ```sh
 $ docker run -it --entrypoint /bin/bash $(docker build -q .)